-\textbf{Only looking forward in Stage II of FB-RAG generally performs better than averaging out Forward and Backward components.} In general, we observe that setting $\eta_B=0$ in Equation \ref{eq:fb-weighted} (nullifying the backward-looking component in Stage II) performs better than giving equal weightage to both forward and backward looking components.
+\textbf{Only looking forward in Stage II of FB-RAG generally performs better than averaging out Forward and Backward components.} We observe that setting $\eta_B=0$ in Equation \ref{eq:fb-weighted} (nullifying the backward-looking component in Stage II) performs better than giving equal weight to both forward and backward looking components.
 This indicates that when LLM-generated reasoning and answer samples are incorporated, the input query does not seem to provide any new useful information to retrieve the most relevant context chunks, and rather hurts the ranking.
-This also relates to the effectiveness of the underlying LLM used for forward lookup (Llama3.1-8b for these reported results).
-When the underlying LLM is less effective, the sampled reasoning and answers can be noisy and misleading.
-In these situations, we expect Ours-FB approach to perform better than Ours-F. In general, the 8b model is much worse than the 70b variant used for final generation ($\sim15\%$ lower average performance in our initial experiments).
+This essentially points to the effectiveness of the underlying LLM used for forward lookup (Llama-3.1-8B-Instruct for these reported results).
+In general, the 8B model is much worse than the 70B variant used for final generation ($\sim15\%$ lower average performance in our initial experiments).
 Often, the former even fails to follow our formatting instructions to generate the `Rationale:' and `Answer:' prefixes correctly.
 Further, we often see the answer being absent or cut off due to the model generating a long reasoning statement, leaving no room for the answer within our hard decoding token limit.
-However, as long as the model outputs the appropriate language relevant to answering the input question, it helps to retrieve the most relevant chunks for the final generation step by a more powerful LLM.
-We experimented with different prompts for Stage II and found that some sort of reasoning or explanation provides slight gains over only using answers (Appendix \ref{sec:appendix-prompt-comparisons}).
+However, regardless of these issues, as long as the model outputs the appropriate language relevant to answering the input question, it helps to retrieve the most relevant chunks for the final generation step by a more powerful LLM.
+We also experimented with different prompts for Stage II and found that some sort of reasoning or explanation provides slight gains over only using answers (Appendix \ref{sec:appendix-prompt-comparisons}).

 \textbf{Forward-looking improves the ranking of relevant context chunks.} In Figure~\ref{fig:chunks-infbench-enqa} (top), we directly compare OP-RAG with our approach on \textbf{EN.QA} by varying the number of chunks used for final generation\footnote{We exclude \textbf{Self-Route} here since it relies on \textbf{LC} as a fallback which already performs poorer than RAG in this case.}.
 We find that our approach at $20$ chunks (6k context) outperforms OP RAG at $80$ chunks (24k context).
 On \textbf{EN.MC} (Appendix \ref{sec:appendix-vary-chunks-enmc}), this happens at $53$ chunks (16k context).
 This goes back to the discussion in Section \ref{sec:approach-overview}.
 With forward lookup in Stage II (albeit with a less powerful LLM), our approach essentially improves the ranking of relevant context chunks, and thus, allows one to use a smaller context for final response generation.
 This makes it easier for the LLM to find the correct answer, leading to improved performance.